Division of Teacher Education, Leadership, and Research

 More information regarding admission requirements, tuition & fees, financial aid and campus life can be found at:

 Freshman Admissions – Students who are currently attending high school or have graduated but not enrolled in a regular session at another college or university

 Transfer Admissions – Students who are currently enrolled or have previous college credit hours

-Elementary Education includes course work, field experiences, and practica.
-The K-6 program includes a minimum of 44 core subject hours, 2 areas of concentration (18 hours), and an interdisciplinary program of study (Classroom Management, Reading, and Special Education).
+Elementary Education includes course work, clinical experiences, and research-based practices.
+The K-6 program includes a minimum of 44 core subject hours, a minimum of 2 areas of concentration (18 hours), and an interdisciplinary program of study.

 Concentration courses are focused subject areas in the program of study.
 Students must obtain 18 or more hours in at least two concentration areas.
 To obtain supplemental endorsements, students may take 21 hours in these subject areas, achieving a C or better.

 - Physical Education